 Goddess Shailputri is often called the Muladhara Shakti.
 It is only to be realized within self and required for in-depth.
 The Muladhara Chakra plays a significant role in the self-realization.

 Moreover, it is the foundation of spirituality.
-It is an essence of Purna Prakriti Durga.
+It is the essence of Purna Prakriti Durga.

 Beloved flower of Goddess Shailputri- Hibiscus